 Searching a massive spreadsheet for specific text can be annoying when you do it manually.
-There isn’t an exact IF CONTAINS formula in Google Sheets.
+There isn’t an exact IF CONTAINS Google Sheets function.
 However, you can use a clever combination of a few formulas to automate the process.

-This article serves as a guide to help you use some formulas to search a cell to see whether it contains a specified value or not.
-Read on to master IF contains Google Sheets functions and formulas.
+This article serves as a guide to help you use some formulas to search a cell to see whether it contains a specified value.

 =IF(expression, if_true, if_false)

 - expression: defines the value or the cell address as true or false.

 - If_true: defines the value to be displayed if the expression is true.

 - If_false: optional and can be used to define the value (to be displayed if the expression returns a false value).

 - Text: the text or the cell address to be tested against the expression.

 - Expression: the expression which the string will be tested against.